ANALYSIS-Powell's 'higher for longer' mantra fans investor caution over economy

 Financial markets on Friday saw little of the volatility that accompanied last year’s Jackson Hole confab, when stocks sank more than 3.4%.

-Yields on the benchmark 10-year Treasury, which move inversely to bond prices, were flat on the day at about 4.239%, though they remained near 16-year highs hit earlier this month.
-Two-year yields - which are more closely linked to monetary policy expectations - added about three basis points.
+Yields on the benchmark 10-year Treasury, which move inversely to bond prices, were basically unchanged on the day at 4.233%, though they remained near 16-year highs hit earlier this month.
+Two-year yields - which are more closely linked to monetary policy expectations - added about four basis points.

-Stocks - which have wobbled in August as rising bond yields threatened to dull the allure of equities - were little changed with the S&P 500 up 0.22%.
+Stocks - which have wobbled in August as rising bond yields threatened to dull the allure of equities - ended Friday's session higher with the S&P 500 up 0.66%.
 Options markets were pricing in a move of around 0.9% in the index ahead of the meeting.

 The surge in bond yields over the last few months - driven by bets that the Fed will need to keep rates around current levels for longer than expected to prevent inflation from reigniting - has rippled out into the economy, pushing 30-year mortgage rates to their highest level in over 20 years while credit spreads, a measure of risk, widened slightly this month.